gv/compact-blame/README.md

 compact-blame-mode
 ---

-A minor mode for emacs to present 'git blame' data on top of regular text view in a manner that uses as little additional screen space as possible
+A 'minor mode' (extension) for emacs to present 'git blame' data on top of regular text view in a manner that uses as little additional screen space as possible

 Bugs